 Construction

+Construction Construction site safety requires rules and protective equipment.
 Construction Construction can be a dangerous job if people don’t recognize the risks and take appropriate steps to prevent injuries from occurring.
 There are many different kinds of construction, including commercial, residential and roads and highways.
 Regardless of the kind of construction, many safety hazards exist.
 Staying safe on the job should always be your number one priority.
 Learning your responsibilities is the first step.
 You should also be aware of other people’s responsibilities so you know what to do if you spot a hazard.
 People don't always think of a public highway as a workplace - but once it is under construction, it becomes someone's work area.
 Every year in North America, 7,500 road and highway workers are injured and over 80 are killed.
-Being aware of the risks is the first step in staying safe.
-Road and highway construction hazards can include: Electric [...]
+Being aware of [...]

 Prevention